 Watch this short Youtube video of Omaha presented by Cityof.com

 Where to Retire in Omaha and Home Prices

 Omaha is divided into six geographic areas and is made up of several neighborhoods both new and historical, which have active Neighborhood Associations that focus on social activities and creating a sense of community.
-Zillow reports the median home value is $193,062 in early 2020, and calls it a “Very Hot” market at this time.
+The National Association of Realtors reports the median home price to be $242,000 in the 4th quarter of 2021.